jeremenichelli/jeremias.codes/src/posts/2025-02-14-markdown-filters-eleventy.md

 }
 ```

-This filter is really handy because it allows you to use Markdown with your front matter content or data you might fetch.
+This filter is really handy because it allows you to use markdown with your front matter content or data you might fetch.

 ```liquid
 {% raw %}{{ page.excerpt | markdownify }}{% endraw %}
 ```

-Eleventy allows you to override and configure the Markdown engine, so make sure they match to prevent inconsistencies.
+Eleventy allows you to override and configure the markdown engine, so make sure they match to prevent inconsistencies.
 In my case, I am already providing my own instance so I make use of it for both filters and content.

 ## The thing I realized after more than a decade of using this filter

-Funny enough, I was recently inspecting the build output and realized, well, I had Markdown syntax in places that didn't make any sense.
+Funny enough, I was recently inspecting the build output and realized, well, I had markdown syntax in places that didn't make any sense.

-So, if you have this filter, you might also need a kind of reversed one to extract only text nodes from Markdown syntax data.
+So, if you have this filter, you might also need a kind of reversed one to extract only text nodes from markdown syntax data.

 I present to you the `unmarkdownify` filter.